George Eid: Career

 On October 7, 2010, an MTV correspondent received threats related to his reporting on the mysterious purchase of lands by Hezbollah in the eastern part of the Lebanese capital Beirut.
 A step which has been considered to have caused a demographic imbalance in the region.
 However, despite these threats, Eid prepared and aired a follow -up report on the same issue on October 23, 2010, and another on November 26, 2010.

 Eid joined Voice of Lebanon (VDL 100.5FM) radio station as a news anchor and show host on January 15, 2011.
 On February 7 he aired the political show Al-mahkama which tackled all issues related to the Special Tribunal of Lebanon.
 February 17, Eid took a phone call on air from a witness to P.M.
 Hariri's assassination, Zuhair el Sedik, who launched a series of accusations during the show.
-Following this Eid received a court summons issued by ex-minister Karim Pacradoni who was accused by el Sedik.
+Following this Eid received a court summons issued by ex-minister Karim Pakradouni who was accused by el Sedik.
 However the case was dropped on 25 February 25, 2011.
 On April 22, 2011, Eid was shot at while reporting on outlaws in the western part of Beirut where Hezbollah militants dominate.
 However, Eid was not hurt or injured due to the protection of the Lebanese security forces, and he was able to produce and publish the report on the same day.

 On 30 November 2011, Eid resigned from MTV after signing with SKY NEWS Arabia, based in Abu Dhabi.
 He assumed the position of deputy news Editor and Roving reporter.

 In 2014 Eid returned to MTV as a deputy editor-in-chief and senior reporter.

 Eid was appointed as Head of News Operations for MTV Lebanon News in July 2019.
 He led a newsroom of 90 journalists through the October 2019 uprising in Lebanon, Corona pandemic and a dire economic situation.

 He kept his role as a Senior correspondent for the channel whereas he was the first to arrive on the field on the afternoon of the Beirut port blast on 4 August 2020.

 In parallel, he started to report for Voice of America Radio in Washington DC in English after the Beirut Blast.
 In addition to reporting for ANT1 Greece in Greek.

-On August 30, 2020 he joined the 75-year-old Cyprus Mail newspaper as tits Middle east correspondent, based in Beirut.
+On August 30, 2020 he joined the 75-year-old Cyprus Mail newspaper as its Middle East correspondent, based in Beirut.